 Talk It Out

-Then, think about the tips we provided as personal policies you can implement for yourself to prevent Boss Burnout.
+Then, think about the tips we provided as personal policies you can implement for yourself to prevent burnout.
 Are you already feeling the stress creeping up on you?
-Check out these quick slides from WebMD on busting stress and be sure to try a couple of them today.
+Check out these slides from WebMD on busting stress and be sure to try a couple of them today.

+The information in this article is obtained from various sources.
 This content is offered for educational purposes only.
 No warranty or appropriateness for a specific purpose is expressed or implied.